Ghana's Western Togoland region declares sovereignty | DW | 25.09.2020

 Ghana's Western Togoland region is predominately wedged between Lake Volta and the Ghana-Togo border.
 Currently, a number of splinter groups are demanding the area be recognized as a sovereign state.

-In a press release, the chairman of the Western Togoland Restoration Front (WTRF), Togbe Yesu Kwabla Edudzi I, declared that efforts for consolidating statehoood, which began on 1 September 2020, were being put into practice.
+In a press release, the chairman of the WTRF, Togbe Yesu Kwabla Edudzi I, declared that efforts for consolidating statehoood, which began on 1 September 2020, were being put into practice.

 The press release also claimed "roadblocks to assert its sovereignty are all over the Southern sector."